-Struck by the potential blogging held for elevating the content and dialog that was currently available to dance students, parents, and teachers online, I began my website, Dance Advantage in 2008.
-I started my WordPress blog with little expectation but a lot of momentum.
-It was then I realized the Internet was also changing the way dancers engage with each other through social media and immersed myself in developing my voice in the online dance world.
-In doing so, I became a leader in a visceral industry that was still uncertain about how it fit within a virtual landscape.
+After discovering blogging, I started developing the content on my website Dance Advantage in 2008 with little expectation but a lot of momentum.
+Social media was changing the way dancers engaged with each other.
+As I immersed myself, developing my voice, I became a leader in a visceral industry still uncertain about its fit within a virtual landscape.

-I have served as Marketing Committee Chair for the National Dance Week Foundation, presented the whys and how-tos of blogging on a panel for Dance/USA‘s 2012 annual conference, and continue to be excited about the ways online social platforms can be used to bring dancers and all people together.
+As a volunteer, I have served as Marketing Committee Chair for the National Dance Week Foundation and I presented the whys and how-tos of blogging on a panel for Dance/USA‘s 2012 annual conference.

 Being at the corner of a young artists’ interaction with his/her art form and interaction with fellow members of the performing arts community is an exciting place to be.
 I feel honored to have this vantage point.